DataDog/hiring-engineers/answers.md

 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

-Answer: This is the timeboard, with all these 3 metrics, I did have one for each that you can view in this zip.
+**Answer**: This is the timeboard, with all these 3 metrics, I did have one for each that you can view in this zip.
 For the graph below, I used the log y scale to visualize these metrics a bit clearer because they have different scales.

 Here’s the JSON script for this timeboard: